BUNION DR

 During minimally invasive bunion surgery, the patient is given local anesthesia, and small incisions are made on the side of the foot.
 The surgeon then inserts a camera and small instruments through the incisions to access the affected area.
 The surgeon can then realign and hold the bone using screws or pins.
 After the procedure, the incisions are closed with stitches or surgical glue.

-Benefits of Minimally Invasive Bunion Surgery
+Benefits Of Minimally Invasive Bunion Surgery

 Minimally invasive bunion surgery offers numerous benefits over traditional surgery, including: